RobinHawiz/Music-player/README.md

 # Dependencies:

-You will need Sass to run the Css code.
+You will need Sass to run the Scss code.
 To install Sass, run:

 ### `npm install node-sass`